 In France, it is known as pinot blanc (PEE-no blahnk), and in Italy, it is pinot bianco.
 No matter which name you use, this varietal of white wine grape produces a medium-dry to dry white wine that is familiar throughout the world.

 Compared to pinot grigio and pinot gris, pinot blanc is rounder and is typically less acidic.
 The fruit flavors of pinot grigio also tend to be brighter.
 Generally, oak is not used in the maturation process of pinot blanc.
 It is typically a still wine, though it is often a base for sparkling wines (particularly in Italy and California) or as a sweet dessert wine such as the Canadian ice wines.

 Pinot blanc wine is made throughout the world and different regions have certain characteristics:

-- Alsace, France - Often oaked, the Pinot Blanc from here tends to be creamy with almond and a hint of apple and spice.
+- Alsace France: Often oaked, the pinot blanc from Alsace tends to be creamy, with almond and a hint of apple and spice.
 It can also be used for the sparkling Cremant d'Alsace wines of the region.

 Pinot Blanc Flavor Profile

 Pinot blanc is very similar to a chardonnay in that it has a medium to full body and light flavor.
 It is characteristically high in acidity, which lends it a sour to tart profile.
 It's quite a lively wine.
 Pinot blanc's lighter flavors often include citrus, melon, pear, apricot, and perhaps smokey or mineral undertones.

 This white wine's softer characteristics make it a good match for foods of a similar profile.
 The wine will be lost in a meal made of flavorful or spicy foods, so keep the food flavors light and airy.